Group Visit Information

 - Cash, checks, Visa, and MasterCard are accepted.

 One adult chaperone is required per eight children.
 These chaperones are free.
-All other adults participating in program are charged the group rate.
+All other adults participating in a program are charged the group rate.

 - Chaperones must remain with their group throughout entire visit.